cloudControl/documentation/Guides/NodeJS/HelloWorld.md

 ## Prerequisites
 Before we dive into the details of building the Hello World app, here are a few prerequisites that are needed:

- - Basic Node.js knowledge, including an installed version of Node.js and NPM.
+ - Basic Node.js knowledge, including an installed version of Node.js and [npm].
- - Your application will use NPM to manage dependencies.
+ - Your application will use npm to manage dependencies.
  - A cloudControl user account.
-If you don’t have one yet, sign-up here for free.
+If you don’t have one yet, [sign up here] for free.

-## Building the Hello World app
+## Building a Hello World App
 To start building the Hello World app, you first need to get access to the Node.js code for the app in Github.

-Make a clone of the Node.js app from the repository using -
+Make a clone of the Node.js app from the repository using:

 ~~~bash
 $ git clone git://github.com/cloudControl/node-js-sample
 $ cd node-js-sample
 ~~~

-Now you have a small but fully functional Node.js application.
+Now you have a small, but fully functional Node.js application.

-### Declaring dependencies using NPM
+### Declaring Dependencies using NPM
 The next step is to declare app dependencies.
-Node.js tracks dependencies using [npm].
+Node.js tracks dependencies using npm.
 The dependency requirements must be specified in a `package.json`-file in your project's root directory.
 For the Hello World application, the only requirement is Express.
-This is shown in the json file below -
+This is shown in the json file below:

 ~~~json
 {